wormhole-foundation/wormhole/docs/operations.md

   An attacker could potentially use it to censor your messages on the network.
 Other than that, it's not very critical and can be rotated.
 The node will automatically create a node key at the path you specify if it doesn't exist.
   While the node key can be replaced, we recommend using a persistent node key.
-This will make it easier to identify your node in monitoring data and improves p2p connectivity.
+This will make it easier to identify your node in monitoring data and improve p2p connectivity.

-For production, we strongly recommend to either encrypt your disks, and/or take care to never have hot guardian keys touch the disk.
+For production, we strongly recommend either encrypting your disks and/or taking care to never have hot guardian keys touch the disk.
-One way to accomplish is to store keys on an in-memory ramfs, which can't be swapped out, and restore it from cold storage or an HSM/vault whenever the node is rebooted.
+One way to accomplish this is to store keys on an in-memory ramfs, which can't be swapped out, and restore it from cold storage or an HSM/vault whenever the node is rebooted.
 You might want to disable swap altogether.
 None of that is specific to Wormhole - this applies to any hot keys.